 Details of Fuel Injection Systems

-So, the fuel must be injected at a high pressure.
-Which should be more than that developed in the cylinder at the end of compression stroke.
+So, the fuel must be injected at high pressure.
+Which should be more than that developed in the cylinder at the end of the compression stroke.

 Only air is compressed to a pressure of about 35 kilograms/cm².
 Hence the temperature after this compression is reached near to 600-degree centigrade.